Health Careers

 Training and career development

 Once you’ve qualified, you’ll have annual Continuing Professional Development (CPD) check-ins, where we’ll discuss your career aspirations and plan how we can help you to achieve them, so you’re always moving forward.
-You’ll also be encouraged to join the Society of Radiography where you can take courses, conferences and seminars.
+You’ll also be encouraged to join The Society of Radiographers where you can take courses, conferences and seminars.

-As your career progresses, you could specialise in a particular type of imaging such as computerised tomography scanning or sonography.
-Or you could specialise in working with children, stroke [5] patients or cancer patients, for example.
+As your career progresses, you could specialise in a particular type of imaging such as computerised tomography scanning or undertake further training to become a sonographer.
+Or you could specialise in working with children, stroke [8] patients or cancer patients, for example.
 Research or teaching are other options.

 Working for the NHS, you may also find yourself heading your own radiography team, managing budgets, staff and equipment.